JetBrains/kotlin-web-site/docs/topics/properties.md

     get() = this.size == 0
 ```

-If you define a custom setter, it will be called every time you assign a value to the property.
+If you define a custom setter, it will be called every time you assign a value to the property except its initialization.
 A custom setter looks like this:

 ```kotlin
 var stringRepresentation: String